ab2pentest/ab2.github.io/_posts/2022-07-26-MCH2022CTF-MySimpleLogin.md

 ![image](https://user-images.githubusercontent.com/84577967/181084106-d3129dc2-5996-4883-9a8d-fc33c8a8f3e4.png)

-Now I confirm that the `showError(w);` is the where our flag is saved and not in `showFlag(f);`, so let's check it
+Based on the information we have gathered, it appears that the flag is stored in the `showError(w)` function, not in the `showFlag(f)` function.

 ![image](https://user-images.githubusercontent.com/84577967/181085016-83d5e086-9a31-42e8-aeb2-0b3238073dba.png)

-So in case we give it the right input it's goint to pass it to the `x` function once and 7 times to `r`, so I didn't waste lot of time and I immedeatly copied the 3 functions in a new .java file
+If we provide the correct input to the app, it looks like it will pass it to the `x` function once and then to the `r` function 7 times.To save time, I immedeatly copied the 3 functions in a new .java file.

-**Note: the original value of `w` has some escaped characeters, so I paste it to this [HTML Entities decoder](https://www.online-toolz.com/tools/text-html-entities-convertor.php)**
+**Note: the original value of `w` contains some escaped characeters, so I paste it to this [HTML Entities decoder](https://www.online-toolz.com/tools/text-html-entities-convertor.php) for decoding.**

 ```java
 public class MainActivity{